-Pittsburgh synagogue massacre suspect enters not guilty plea
+Amid Pittsburgh funerals, synagogue suspect pleads not guilty

 The case against Bowers will be prosecuted first in federal court, with the U.S. Justice Department saying it was in the national interest to protect freedom of religion, which is guaranteed under the U.S. Constitution.

-Bowers also faces state charges, including 11 counts of criminal homicide and 13 counts of ethnic intimidation, but that case has been put on hold pending the outcome of the federal trial.
+Bowers also faces state charges, including 11 counts of criminal homicide and 13 counts of ethnic intimidation.

-Reporting by Brendan O'Brien in Milwaukee; Editing by Larry King and Jeffrey Benkoe
+Reporting by Brendan O'Brien in Milwaukee; Writing by Nick Carey; Editing by Larry King and Jeffrey Benkoe